Gravitational Wave Signatures from Lepton Number Breaking Phase Transitions with Flat Potentials: Effective Flat Potential at Finite Temperature

 Since we are working in the regime where the contributions depending on the field $\phi$ dominate over temperature-dependent effects, we take into account the finite-temperature self-energy diagrams of \fig{fig:Finite_Tcorr}, and we resummate them, following \cite{Carrington:1991hz, Arnold:1992rz}.

 In \fig{fig:grid_GWU1} we present the shape of the tree-level potential (left panel) and the thermally corrected (right panel) potential, where we can clearly see the thermal origin of the barrier for different scales, $m_X=10^7, 10^8, 10^9$ GeV, for $m_0 = 10^4$ GeV and $n_f=0$.
 This choice is motivated by collider constraints, which allow for new physics to emerge at scales starting from $m_0 = 10^4$ GeV.
 Given this lower bound, we explore what scale is required for a first-order phase transition (FOPT) associated with lepton symmetry breaking to occur.
 Our analysis shows that such a transition can begin to appear at around $10^7$ GeV.
 In \tab{tab:U(1)_params} we present some benchmark points.
 For the thermally corrected potential we have used \eq{eq:Veff} with \eq{eq:VT}, using the complete numerical form of the thermal functions $J_B$ and $J_F$, \eq{eq:JBJF}, and the thermal energy corrections given in Appendix \ref{app:furthercontThPot}.
+We have employed our own code based on \texttt{CosmoTransitions} \cite{Wainwright:2011kj} functions.

+For the breaking of $U(1)$, a well--known consequence of Abelian symmetry breaking is the generation of cosmic strings.
+In our case, such strings do not lead to any observational issues since their tension is far below current constraints.
+The CMB bound requires $G\mu < 10^{-7}$, while for the relevant range of symmetry--breaking scales considered in this work, $v \sim 10^{6}\!-\!10^{9}\,\text{GeV}$, the resulting tensions are $G\mu \sim 10^{-26}\!-\!10^{-20}$.
+These signals are too faint to be seen by current and proposed experiments in the frequencies that are the interest of this work (above $10^{-5}$ Hz) and see Figs.~\ref{fig:GW_densityU1}-\ref{fig:GW_densitySU2not}.